HOW TO CLEAN GOLD-PLATED JEWELRY

 -The gold coat is wearing thin in spots or flaking off entirely.

 -The jewelry is starting to show signs of tarnish.

 -It's been a while since you've had it done – typically 12 to 18 months.

 If you're not sure whether your jewelry needs replating, it's always best to take it to a professional jeweler for evaluation.
 They will be able to tell you for sure and recommend the best course of action.
-Replating will help restore the jewelry's original luster and protect it from further wear and tear.
+Replating will help restore the jewelry's original gold luster and protect it from further wear and tear.

 The greatest thing you can do to help plated jewelry retain its radiance for as long as possible is to take preventative measures to avoid harm.

 - Before handling gold-plated jewelry, make sure your hands are clean of lotions, make-up, and perfumes.
 This is important because these products can cause the gold to tarnish more quickly.
 Make-up, in particular, can cause gold-plated earrings to turn a greenish color.

 - Remove plated pieces while swimming in salt-water pools or chlorinated pools.
 Wearing pieces coated in gold while swimming in chlorinated or salt-water pools can cause tarnished gold-plated jewelry .